pedrommcarrasco/pedrommcarrasco.github.io/_posts/2018-07-19-i-want-to-be-discardable.md

 }
 ```

 In most scenarios, you would use '`_ = example()`' to silence the warning.
-Although, while this is correct, in case you want to ignore the result of a function most of the times, but still have the possibility to use it, this solution wouldn't look very clean because adding '`_ =`' every single time would create a lot of boilerplate code and your public interface wouldn't seem well designed.
+While this is correct, adding '`_ =`' every single time would create a lot of boilerplate code and your public interface wouldn't seem well designed.
+Keep in mind that changing the function to `Void` isn't an option for this specific example because we might want to use `example()`'s return in some scenario.

 ## The hero